chahh9808/chahh9808.github.io/content/authors/admin/_index.md

 ## About Me

-I am a Ph.D. student in Networking & Mobile Systems Lab at Korea Advanced Institute of Science and Technology (KAIST), advised by professor Sung-Ju Lee.
+Hyeongheon Cha is a Ph.D. student in <a href="https://nmsl.kaist.ac.kr/">Networking & Mobile Systems Lab</a> at <a href="https://nmsl.kaist.ac.kr/">Korea Advanced Institute of Science and Technology (KAIST)</a>, advised by professor <a href="https://sites.google.com/site/wewantsj/">Sung-Ju Lee</a>. {style="text-align: justify;"}

 Passionate about developing on-device AI systems, aim to create cutting-edge, adaptable, and efficient software for real-world environments.
+Please reach out to collaborate 😃